cmiskovich/Project_3/README.md

 Include by accepting cryptocurrency and they sell cryptocurrency for cash they can liquidate that for fiat currency and deposit those funds into federally recognized banks.

+Below is the welcome page to our program that will allow you to purchase non fungible tokens:

 ![Welcomepage](Welcomepage.png)

 ---